HimaAbousalem/PopularPeople/README.md

 # PopularPeople
-This app was built for studying purpose.it helps you find popular people.
+This app was built for studying purpose. it helps you find popular people.

 ### This App built using
 Kotlin <br />